sv2000-sagar/cpsc_449_project2/README.md

-# CPSC 449 - Project 1
+# CPSC 449 - Project 2

-## Back-end Web Service to manage course enrollment and waiting lists with functionality similar to CSUF TitanOnline using FastAPI.
+## Enrollments Service to manage course enrollment and waiting lists with functionality similar to CSUF TitanOnline using FastAPI.

+## Users Service is a new user authentication service with read replication, and then implementing authentication using JWT and load balancing through an API gateway

 ## REST API ENDPOINTS
 ### Available REST API endpoints for the project

+## Enrollments Service
 <img src="img\endpoints.png" alt="not found" width="80%">

 </br>